preetisawant/cloud-foundry/deploy-apps.md

 | Space | The organization in the CFEE instance where the alias resides. |
 | Memory | The amount of memory used by the application. |
 | Status | The status of the application. |
 {:caption="Table 1.
-Description of key elements" caption-side="top"}
+Columns in the applications table of the Cloud Foundry dashboard" caption-side="top"}

 Optionally, you can Start, Restart, Stop or Delete an application by accessing the menu in the far right of the row representing the application.
 You can click any of the applications, environments, organizations or spaces to navigate to the corresponding page in the CFEE user interface.